 The Arizona Department of Public Safety (DPS) is an organizational structure that provides support and operational functions for the state’s highway and public safety, scientific analysis, criminal interdiction, and technical and operational support for other criminal justice agencies.

-State Law Enforcement Agencies in Alabama
+State Law Enforcement Agencies in Arizona

 The DPS is divided up into the following four divisions:

 - Criminal Investigations Division

 The DPS has offices in more than 80 communities and cities in Arizona, as well as the 15 counties within the state.
 The DPS employs more than 2,100 full-time departmental employees, as well as 150 volunteers.

 The DPS is in charge of a number of other task forces and programs within the state, as well:

 - Arizona Fusion Center

 - Arizona WANTED Task Force and Fugitives

 - Gang and Immigration Intelligence Team Enforcement Mission